One of ‘the best outdoor photographers working in the UK today’ Outdoor Photography Magazine, June 2016.

-Rachael’s photographs have been published in books and both print and online magazines, have been exhibited widely in the UK as well as Barcelona, New York and Massachusetts, and appear in private collections in the UK and USA.
-She is owner of f11 Workshops, providing photography day tours and workshops in the South of England and she leads photography tours for international fine art business, Ocean Capture.
+Rachael’s photographs have been published in books and both print and online magazines, have been exhibited widely and appear in private collections in the UK, Europe and the USA and she is represented by galleries in the UK and USA.
+She is owner of f11 Workshops, providing photography day tours and workshops in the South of England and she leads international photography tours for Ocean Capture.
 Rachael is an experienced public speaker and writes for photography magazines.

 Black and White Photographer of the Year 2018

 Winner, Classic View, Landscape Photographer of the Year 2017